 Our blog covers many topics in the healthcare field, most of which focus on preventable hospital-acquired infections.
-Today we focus on a different category preventable infection, those viral infections that can be avoided thanks to vaccines.
+In honor of National Immunization Awareness Month, we focus on a different category of preventable infection, those viral infections that can be avoided thanks to vaccines.

 The fear of smallpox, polio, and other viral infections was alleviated with the discovery of vaccines.
 The success of vaccines has seen the eradication of smallpox and polio in the United States, and the very near eradication of diphtheria, pertussis, tetanus, measles, mumps, and more.